swarupjana6/problem-solving/src/main/java/com/practice/problems/stack/STACK.md

 Consecutive smaller or equal before it

-Note : This problem is same as Nearest Greater Additional step: forEach(index -> index - results.get(index))
+Additional step: forEach(index -> index - results.get(index))

 ## Maximum Area of Histogram - NSL & NSR ##